wombleton/gitlaw-nz/acts/H/Historic Places Act 1993.md

+    Section 101: amended, on 1 July 2013, by [section 413][209] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 102 Offence of carrying out archaeological investigation in breach of conditions or without written permission

-*   (1) Every person who carries out an archaeological investigation that is subject to any conditions imposed by the Trust under [section 18(1)][23] commits an offence and is liable on summary conviction to a fine not exceeding $40,000 who contravenes, or fails to comply with, any of those conditions.
+*   (1) Every person who carries out an archaeological investigation that is subject to any conditions imposed by the Trust under [section 18(1)][23] commits an offence and is liable on conviction to a fine not exceeding $40,000 who contravenes, or fails to comply with, any of those conditions.

-    (2) Every person commits an offence and is liable on summary conviction to a fine not exceeding $40,000 who carries out an archaeological investigation without the written permission of the Trust under [section 18(1)][23].
+    (2) Every person commits an offence and is liable on conviction to a fine not exceeding $40,000 who carries out an archaeological investigation without the written permission of the Trust under [section 18(1)][23].

+    Section 102(1): amended, on 1 July 2013, by [section 413][209] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 102(2): amended, on 1 July 2013, by [section 413][209] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 103 Offence of destruction, damage, or modification while historic place or wahi tapu has interim registration